 A social media campaign is a business’s coordinated marketing effort to reinforce information (about a brand, product, or service) using at least one social media platform.
 These campaigns are strategically focused, have measurable outcomes, and influence social media followers to feel or act in a certain way.

 How to Set Social Media Marketing Campaign Goals

-When creating a social media marketing campaign, you should keep specific goals in mind to ensure your work is as effective as possible.
+When creating a social media marketing campaign, you should keep specific SMART goals in mind to ensure your work is as effective as possible.
 Here are some goals to consider and examples of companies that executed them well.

 Improve Brand Awareness

 Your business can improve brand awareness through social media by posting your campaigns on a variety of platforms.
 You can also use specific hashtags and provide followers with incentives for sharing your content and tagging their friends.

 Improving your brand awareness through social doesn’t need to take a lot of time either.
 In fact, 91% of marketers said they noticed an increase in their brand visibility by only spending a few hours per week on social media.
 Once you have a plan for your campaign, you will be able to map out exactly where and when it should be posted to keep things efficient.

 A great example of using social media marketing to raise brand awareness is Apple’s Shot On iPhone campaign.
 Apple’s impressive iPhone cameras allow their 90 million+ users to take pictures that look like they were taken with professional cameras.